codophilic/Learn-Java/About Java.md

 3.678
 ```

-- Lets explore all the datatypes.
+- Lets explore all the data-types.

 ```
 public class PrimitiveDataType {